Zooz/predator/README.md

 where $MACHINE_IP is the local ip address of your machine (not localhost, but actual ip address - it is your local network address).

 ### Developers
-To run and debug Predator locally run setupLocalEnv.sh script.
+To run and debug Predator locally run setup-local-env.sh script.
-It's recommended to run Predator with Node.js 12 `./setupLocalEnv.sh`
+`./setup-local-env.sh`

+This script will clean your node_modules, run npm install and set .env file with minimal required params.
 After that you will be able to start Predator with:

 `npm run start-local`

+In case your IP changes, you will need to change it in .env file.
 ##### Running the tests

 Run `npm test` in order to run tests in your local machine.
 The script runs the following tests: